Tips for Achieving Long-Term Financial Success

 Tip #10 – DON’T go on a spending spree.

 When you encounter sudden wealth, it can be tempting to go on a spending spree for all the items you’ve always dreamed of owning.
-However, regardless of your salary, be it $30,000 or $30 million, if you spend more than you make, you’ll end up with nothing.
+However, regardless of your salary (be it $30,000 or $30 million), if you spend more than you make, you’ll end up with nothing.
 Even the wealthiest individuals must live within their means and plan for the future.
-An important key to long-term financial well-being is to avoid the temptation to overspend, live on a portion of your salary and invest wisely for the future.
+An important key to long-term financial well-being is avoiding the temptation to overspend, living on a portion of your salary and investing wisely for the future.

-Are you interested in learning more about how to achieve long-term financial goals as a professional athlete?
-We are here to help.
+Are you interested in learning more about how to achieve your long-term financial goals as a professional athlete?
+We’re here to help.